modir/laminas-book/docs/mvc.md

 Finally, we returned the view model object from the action method (line 7).

+!!! note
-> However, calling the `setTemplate()` method in every action method is optional.
+    However, calling the `setTemplate()` method in every action method is optional.
     If you don't do that, Laminas will determine the view template name automatically by concatenating the current module name, controller name and action method name.

 ## View Resolver